syerxa/DH-Demo-App/README.md

 ### Prerequisites

-The following are needed in order to successfully run the app on your local machine.
+The following steps are needed to successfully run the app on your local machine.

-Create an environment
+Create an environment in your project folder
 ```
 python3 -m venv venv
 . venv/bin/activate